GoogleChrome/web-vitals/README.md

 onLCP(console.log, {reportSoftNavs: true});
 ```

 Note that this will change the way the first page loads are measured as the metrics for the initial URL will be finalized once the first soft nav occurs.

+This will also lead to differences with browsers that support soft navigations (Chromium-based browsers on version 151+) and other browsers (that will not change reporting even with the `reportSoftNavs` flag).

 To measure both you need to register two callbacks:

 ```js
 import {